SNPGuard/snp-guard/README.md

 be checked at runtime, during the attestation handshake described later in this document.

-Use the following command to generate an ID block and id auth block files for usage with QEMU:
+Use the following command to generate an ID block and id author block files for usage with QEMU:

 ```bash
 # generate id_key.pem
 openssl ecparam -name secp384r1 -genkey -noout | openssl pkcs8 -topk8 -nocrypt -out priv_id_key.pem